farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 At the time I didn't know what approval testing was but I think my testers did something like it.
 When they worked with developers in the lowest environment, they'd make a test, and then run it.
-Though the test had some assertions, they'd see if what the code did matched it and if it didn't, they would have updated the assertion.
+Though the test had some assertions, they'd see if what the code did match it and if it didn't, they would have updated the assertion.
 The reason for this is because some of the math was really complex and depending on where the rounding would take place in the system you'd get false failures.

 # 26:26 Impact of testing on performance